wegue-oss/wegue/docs/workshop.md

 - `"win": "floating"` tells Wegue to place the module floating over the map, alternatively `"win": "sidebar",` would place it in a sidebar
 - `"icon": "layers"` defines the icon image that is displayed, it can be chosen from the same [icon font](https://fonts.google.com/icons?selected=Material+Icons&icon.query=airport) that we used earlier for the layer style

-The layer tree on the top right enables us to switch the airport layer on and off.
+The layer list on the top right enables us to switch the airport layer on and off.

 ![webmap with layer tree](_media/workshop/layer-tree.png)